Biomass Characterization Capabilities

 Detailed and accurate characterization of biomass feedstocks, intermediates, and products is a necessity for any biomass-to-biofuels conversion.
 Understanding how the individual biomass components and reaction products interact at each stage in the process is important for researchers.

-With a large inventory of standard biomass samples as reference materials, NREL maintains a biomass feedstock composition and property database with the chemical, thermal, and mechanical properties of various biomass feedstock materials.
+With a large inventory of standard biomass samples as reference materials, DOE maintains a biomass feedstock composition and property database with historical NREL data for chemical, thermal, and mechanical properties of various biomass feedstock materials.

 NREL's biomass characterization capabilities include:

 NREL wrote most of the standard biomass laboratory analytical procedures for characterization that are used throughout the research community.
-At NREL, we develop new methods and tools to understand more about chemical composition of raw biomass feedstocks and the solid, liquid, and slurry samples produced during conversion.
+In the Biomass Compositional Analysis Lab, we develop new methods and tools to understand more about chemical composition of raw biomass feedstocks and the solid, liquid, and slurry samples produced during conversion.

 Performing real-time biomass analysis

-NREL combines multivariate analysis with near-infrared spectroscopy to provide real-time biomass analysis.
-Using this rapid analysis technique, researchers can analyze a wide range of physical and chemical characteristics of raw and processed biomass within minutes instead of days in the Biomass Compositional Analysis Laboratory.
+NREL combines multivariate analysis with near-infrared spectroscopy to provide real-time compositional analysis.
+Using this rapid non-destructive analysis technique, researchers can analyze a wide range of chemical characteristics of raw and processed biomass within minutes instead of days.

 Investigating structural changes